apexlang/apexlang.io/docs/tutorial/generate-api-specs.md

 # Generate API Specifications

-We have configured Apex to generate an OpenAPI specification for our **URL Shortener** service.
+We have configured Apexlang to generate an OpenAPI specification for our **URL Shortener** service.
 Now its time to perform the generation using the `apex` CLI.

 ## Running the code generator